Aliases for CHP1 Gene

 GeneCards Summary for CHP1 Gene

 CHP1 (Calcineurin Like EF-Hand Protein 1) is a Protein Coding gene.
-Among its related pathways are Glycosaminoglycan metabolism and Role of Calcineurin-dependent NFAT signaling in lymphocytes.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include calcium ion binding and microtubule binding.
 An important paralog of this gene is CHP2.

 UniProtKB/Swiss-Prot for CHP1 Gene